 Potential Speaking Topics:

-Building Diversity into the Workplace
+The Business Case for Building Diversity in the Workplace